-To insert your startup screen, first, click on the "Open" button.
-Then browse your files to select the picture required as the startup screen.
-The application is compatible with file formats .jpg, .bmp, .png and .gif.
+To create your startup screen, first, click on the "Open" button.
+Now browse your files to select the picture to use as the start-up screen.
+The compatible file formats are .jpg, .bmp, .png, and .gif.

-The startup screen will be displayed in the application.
+The start-up screen will be displayed in the application.